10 Machine learning

 {"no" 549, "yes" 342}

-We will make a very simple model, which will predict the column :survived from columns :sex , :pclass and :embark These represent the “gender”, “passenger class” and “port of embarkment”
+We will make a very simple model, which will predict the column :survived from columns :sex , :pclass and :embarked.
+These represent the “gender”, “passenger class” and “port of embarkment”.

 (def categorical-feature-columns [:sex :pclass :embarked])